adrianmcli/kendricktan.github.io/content/indexeing_faces_on_instagram.md

 UPDATE 2: Day 2, server ran out of storage space, also added new sharable features :)

 UPDATE 3: 2017/06/26 08:30, I decided to shut down the server.
 If you would like to play around with it more, host your own!

+UPDATE 4: Got an email from Instagram, rebranded some stuff I guess.

 ---